 The flow of granular materials are relevant to any industrial transport process of particulate matter – from minerals and sand to powders and pharmaceutical pills.
 Flow phenomena of loose or compacted granular materials are also important on the geophysical scale, in landslides, dunes or erosion processes.
 This proposed PhD thesis project uses state-of-the-art simulation methods for simulating granular flows Read more

-We will be hosting the 2016 Boden Research conference in Yallingup / Western Australia, from 19-23 Sept 2016.
-The conference theme is the emergence and function of complex nanostructures in biological tissue and synthetic self-assembly.
+We hosted organised the 2016 Boden Research conference “Animal, Vegetal, Mineral”, held in Yallingup / Western Australia, from 19-23 Sept 2016, on the emergence and function of complex nanostructures in biological tissue and synthetic self-assembly.
 Here’s the final report and what attendees had to say about it: Read more

 Congratulations to Matthias Saba for the successful defence of his PhD thesis “Photonic crystals with chirality — Group theory, algorithmic tools and experimental approaches for Gyroid-like photonic material” (see link) in December 2015.